ibog1/v-server-setup/README.md

 - You can optionally set a secure passphrase.
 - Your keys will be placed in `~/.ssh/id_ed25519` (private) and `~/.ssh/id_ed25519.pub` (public).

-**Copy the public key to your server:**

-ssh-copy-id username@your.server.address
-or manually copy the contents of your `.pub` file into `~/.ssh/authorized_keys` on the server.

-**Add the public key to GitHub:**

-- Go to `Settings → SSH and GPG keys → New SSH key`, paste the contents of your public key file and save.

 You are now ready to continue with the next steps!

 ## Step 1: SSH hardening